 Scheduling a GSI OET

-Interested in becoming an examiner for the GSI OET?
-CaMLA is currently seeking speaking examiners in the Ann Arbor, Michigan, area.
+Interested in becoming an evaluator for the GSI OET?
+CaMLA is currently seeking speaking evaluators in the Ann Arbor, Michigan, area.